Brian Hayes/File photo

 Teammate Daishon Smith watched on the sideline as Shamet nearly pulled the game into overtime.

-“He showed how talented he was,” Smith said.
+“He showed how talented he was,” Smith said, with tearful expressions.
 “He took talented shots, he penetrated, he did what he needed to almost pull out the win.

 “We’re sad — heartbroken.
 We had a team we really thought could go far.”

 No. 2 seed Kentucky advanced to the Sweet 16 by defeating the Shockers 65-62.
 Kentucky now owns a 2-0 series against Wichita State.
-The Shockers ended their perfect 3-0 record against No. 2 seeds in the tournament.
+The Shockers ended their perfect 3-0 record in the Marshall era against No. 2 seeds in the tournament.

 “At the end of the day, we’re going to continue to fight all the way to the last second,” Brown said.
 “Wish things went different at the end, but that’s how the game goes.
 You win some.
 You lose some.
 We’ll be all right.”